asafshtrul/ETL-process-exercise/README.md

 All relevant files have been uploaded

+The connection details, which have been omitted from this repostirory due to requirements, were stored in a JSON file called "connect".
+#Iv'e added 'versions'#
+for easy installation of the sql connector and requests python module, if needed.
+#Iv'e added 'ETL_app_sim'#
-Iv'e added an extra file - an abstract demonstration of my making of this project-the 'ETL_app_sim' file
+file an abstract demonstration of my construction of this exercise, which helped me during the research and making.